-In August 2019, the Company entered into a sublicense agreement with Inceptus, pursuant to which Inceptus granted to the Company a non-transferable, worldwide, exclusive sublicense to its licensed intellectual property rights related to the tubular braiding for the non-surgical removal of clots and treatment of embolism and thrombosis in human vasculature other than carotid arteries, coronary vasculature and cerebral vasculature; such rights were originally granted to Inceptus pursuant to an intellectual property license agreement with Drexel University, or Drexel License, under which Drexel retained certain rights to use, and to permit other non-commercial entities to use, the sublicensed intellectual property for educational and non-commercial research purposes.
+In August 2019, the Company entered into a sublicense agreement with Inceptus, pursuant to which Inceptus granted to the Company a nontransferable, worldwide, exclusive sublicense to its licensed intellectual property rights related to the tubular braiding for the non-surgical removal of clots and treatment of embolism and thrombosis in human vasculature other than carotid arteries, coronary vasculature and cerebral vasculature; such rights were originally granted to Inceptus pursuant to an intellectual property license agreement with Drexel University, or Drexel License, under which Drexel retained certain rights to use, and to permit other non-commercial entities to use, the sublicensed intellectual property for educational and noncommercial research purposes.
 The Company is obligated to comply with, and to avoid acts or omissions that would reasonably be likely to cause a breach of the Drexel License.
 The sublicense agreement will continue until the expiration of the sublicensed patent, unless terminated earlier pursuant to the terms of the agreement.
 The Company may terminate the sublicense agreement at any time by providing prior written notice.

-Under the sublicense agreement, the Company is required to pay an ongoing quarterly administration fee, which amounted to \$29,000 and \$18,000 for the three months ended March 31, 2021 and 2020, respectively.
+Under the sublicense agreement, the Company is required to pay an ongoing quarterly administration fee, which amounted to \$29,000 and \$29,000 for the three months ended June 30, 2021 and 2020 and \$58,000 and \$47,000 for the six months ended June 30, 2021 and 2020, respectively.
 Additionally, the Company is obligated to pay Inceptus an ongoing royalty ranging from 1% to 1.5% of the net sales of products utilizing the licensed intellectual property, subject to a minimum royalty quarterly fee of \$1,000.
-For the three months ended March 31, 2021 and 2020, the Company recorded royalty expense of \$190,000 and \$90,000, respectively.
+The Company recorded royalty expense of \$195,000 and \$95,000 for the three months ended June 30, 2021 and 2020, and \$385,000 and \$186,000 for the six months ended June 30, 2021 and 2020, respectively.